rockitconsulting/test.rockitizer.demo/README.md

 # Mission

-**demo.rockitizer** was designed as a reference test suite, to demonstrate interaction of the test framework with a real-life integration project. **demo.rockitizer** disposes of ready test plans designed for testing the **RockitizerDemo**
+**demo.rockitizer** was designed as a reference test suite, to demonstrate interaction of the test framework with a real-life integration project. **demo.rockitizer** disposes of ready test plans designed to demonstrate testing techniques in combination with the **RockitizerDemo**

 # RockitizerDemo
 ***Integration application with various connectors.
 Written for IBM Integration Bus/AppConnect***